-Pat Kelley is our Office Administrator.
+Rebekah Kerr-Montoya is our Office Administrator.
 She is the first point of contact for many who call or come into the church office.
 She works closely with the pastor and staff to create an organized, welcoming church environment.
 Rebekah has a degree in English with a concentration in Creative Writing, and a love for learning people’s stories.
 She enjoys working in a fast-paced environment where every day is a little bit different than the last.

 Dan Duquette is our Commissioned Pastor.
 His duties include supply preaching, teaching, assisting Session, the Pastor, and staff, and working with Connect ministry in supporting leadership and outreach programs such as Bethlehem Walk, Meals on Wheels, and Kairos Prison Ministry.
 He is authorized to conduct baptisms, Communion, marriages, funerals, and moderate Session.
 Dan’s role is similar to a part-time Associate Pastor with a concentration in the Connect Ministry.

 A member of KGPC of over 25 years, he is a retired Navy Captain, graduated from the US Naval Academy, and has earned a Masters Degree in Telecommunications Systems Management, and a Masters of Divinity.
 He currently is a Senior Analyst for a defense contractor.
 Dan is a child of God, a husband of 39 years to Laurie, a father to Jay and Emily, and a grandfather to Rory and Gabe.
 When not doing ministry work you may find him sailing, fishing, or hiking.